copsTvFan/cops-episode-guide/guide.md

 **Dazed and Confused Special Edition**

-- (King County WA -- 6:19 PM Disturbance Call) Sheriff's Office Precinct 4 --
+- (King County, WA -- 6:19 PM Disturbance Call) Sheriff's Office Precinct 4 --
   Deputy Jeff Hancock responds to a disturbance call at a local eatery.
 - (Minneapolis, MN -- 5:48 PM Assault in Progress) Police Department Third Precinct -- Officer Steve Lecy & Officer Terry Nutter respond to a call of an